-This list doesn’t include everything, so contact your local authority who will be able to advise you which licences you need.
+This list doesn’t include everything, so contact your local authority who will be able to advise you which licences you require.

-If you will be serving food, the Food Standards Agency provides guidelines for preparing, handling and cooking if you're preparing food.
-And if you will be using a caterer, you will need to ensure they have a Food Hygiene Certificate as well as Public Liability Insurance.
+The Food Standards Agency provides guidelines for preparing, handling and cooking if you're preparing food.
+And if you are using a caterer, you must ensure they have a food hygiene certificate and public liability insurance.

 Here we have provided some advice for keeping money safe at fundraising events:

-- Wherever possible have two people present when money is being counted
+- Wherever possible, have two people present when you're counting money

 - Cash should be collected in a secure container or secure collection box